Geneticist who died after cycle crash was ‘true leader in her field’

 The 55-year-old molecular geneticist led pioneering research into the causes of deafness in children and worked on therapies she hoped would one day restore vision, the hospital added.

-She died on Thursday following a collision when riding her bicycle the day before.
+She died on Thursday following a collision when riding her bicycle the day before, becoming the eighth cycling fatality in the capital this year, Transport for London (TfL) said.

 In a statement, GOSH said: “Maria was a true leader in her field, a very valued colleague, and internationally recognised for her contributions to genetics.